3. Bayesian methods#

 3.4.2.
 Bayesian Linear Regression#

-To now introduce the Bayesian approach to linear regression we have to assume that we already know the variance \(\sigma^{2}\), so the posterior which we actually want to compute at that point is
+To now introduce the Bayesian approach to linear regression, we assume that we already know the variance \(\sigma^{2}\), so the posterior which we actually want to compute at that point is

 (3.24)#\[p(\omega | \mathcal{D}, \sigma^{2}),\]